SUNY, CUNY schools to finish semesters online, north country continues to take precautions against coronavirus

-This is an ongoing story, information appearing here is updated as of 5 p.m.
-March 11.

-With 173 confirmed cases of COVID-19 in New York and a state of emergency declared, Gov. Andrew M. Cuomo announced all SUNY and CUNY schools will move to remote learning from March 19 through at least the end of the spring semester.
+With 216 confirmed cases of COVID-19 in New York and a state of emergency declared, Gov. Andrew M. Cuomo announced Wednesday that all SUNY and CUNY schools will move to remote learning from March 19 through at least the end of the spring semester.

 The move follows the World Health Organization declaring the viral disease COVID-19, or coronavirus, a pandemic Wednesday.